MS-LIMA/PhotonSerializer/README.md

 };
 ```

-First,  create static methods with the names "Serialize" and "Deserialize".
+First,  create static methods with the names **"Serialize" and "Deserialize" inside of custom type**.
 "Serialize" method has one parameter with type of object and return type with type of byte[].
 "Deserialize" method has one parameter with type of byte[] and return type of object.

 Note that the names of the methods, parameters and return types must be same as described. **In addition, these methods must be static.**